-We asked some business professionals to give their input regarding credit score tricks and hacks, and we were able to come up with a solid list of tips and suggestions that all contribute to improving credit and raising credit scores.
+We asked some business professionals to give their input regarding credit score tips, tricks and hacks, and we were able to come up with a solid list of tips and suggestions that all contribute to improving credit and raising credit scores.

 Applying for credit often can hurt you.

 “One mistake many people make is applying for all of the credit offers extended to them.
 Banks and lenders want you to accept credit, as that is how they make money.
 But, every time you apply for credit the lender will perform a credit inquiry.
 These lower your score, so if you do it often you will impact your score negatively.

 Hard inquiries remain on your credit report for two years, so applying for credit often can make you look desperate for credit and when it comes time for large financial purchases, like a home, car or business loan this can result in unfavorable terms and interest rates.” – Chris Moberg, President of Slumber Search

 Too many new accounts lowers your average age of accounts.

 “Any time you open a new account it lowers the average age of your accounts.
 The higher the average, the better.
 It shows lenders that you are able to manage credit responsibly over a long period of time and aren’t constantly opening new accounts.